Daniel-Mietchen/2016-aesir/primary.rst

 to integrate whatever annotation engine they wanted.

-On top of these deliverables we envision a variety of services, depending on where we see opportunities:
+On top of these deliverables we envision a variety of services, depending on where we see opportunities emerge:

 * large-scale annotation search and comparison, so that documents can be grouped and analyzed based on their annotations and larger